LIT-Protocol/docs/docs/sdk/authentication/session-sigs/capacity-credits.md

 :::note
-To use your new Capacity Credit NFT you will have to sign an `Auth Signature` with the the wallet which holds the NFT.
+To use your new Capacity Credits NFT you will have to sign an `Auth Signature` with the the wallet which holds the NFT.
 :::

-## **Deligating Access to your Capacity Credit NFT**
+## **Deligating Access to your Capacity Credits NFT**

-Usage of your Capacity Credit NFT may be delegated to other wallets.
-To create a `Capacity Credit NFT delegation` you can do so with the following example
+Usage of your Capacity Credits NFT may be delegated to other wallets.
+To create a `Capacity Credits NFT delegation` you can do so with the following example
 Here we use the `capacityTokenId` we recieved when minting our Capacity Credit.

 ```javascript